 From a picture point of view the UB9000 may well have the best picture quality of any UHD disc spinner so far.
 It has a picture that’s both smooth but filled with an astonishing amount of detail.
 When it comes to audio it sounds good, perhaps not audiophile quality but impressive nonetheless.

-As of now (December 2018), the UB-9000 wears the crown of being the best 4K player market.
+Currently the UB-9000 wears the crown of being the best 4K player market.
 The only issue for most punters would be that price, but this is a player that justifies the outlay.

-A 4K player that’s assured with both video and audio
+Assured with both video and audio

 - Meticulous design